-If it seems like everyone and their dog is avoiding gluten lately, rest assured, it’s not all in your head.
-The food market is exploding with gluten free alternatives from shampoo, body care, and cosmetics to gluten free bread, cereal, and vodka.
-Even the Girl Scouts have joined in with the release of a gluten free chocolate chip shortbread cookie!
-The food industry reports that the gluten-free market is projected to balloon from about $7.28 billion in 2016 to over $16 billion in 2025.1
+If it seems like everyone and their dog is avoiding gluten lately, rest assured, it is not all in your head.
+The food market is exploding with gluten-free alternatives from shampoo, body care, and cosmetics to gluten-free bread, cereal, and vodka.
+Even the Girl Scouts have joined in with the release of a gluten-free chocolate chip shortbread cookie!
+The food industry reports that the gluten free market is projected to balloon from about $7.28 billion in 2016 to over $16 billion in 2025.1

 What is gluten anyway?

-Gluten is a general term for a large family of proteins found in several types of grains like wheat (all types including wheatberries, durum, semolina, spelt, faro, graham, etc.), rye, and barley.
+Gluten is a general term for a large family of proteins found in several types of grains like wheat (all types including wheat berries, durum, semolina, spelt, faro, graham, etc.), rye, and barley.
 Gluten can also be found in derivatives of these grains like malt and brewer’s yeast.
 It is used by the plant as a source of nourishment during seed germination.
-Gluten acts as a glue helping foods maintain their shape and elasticity, and also allows bread to rise during baking.
-Gluten is often found in unexpected places like soy sauce, pickles, cosmetics, medications, supplements, and even in naturally gluten free products like rice, oats, or French fries via cross-contamination.
+Gluten acts as a glue, helping foods maintain their shape and elasticity, and also allows bread to rise during baking.
+Gluten is often found in unexpected places like soy sauce, pickles, cosmetics, medications, supplements, and even in naturally gluten-free products like rice, oats, or french fries via packaging or processing cross-contamination.

 What does it mean to be “sensitive” or “intolerant” to gluten?